sanatren/Azazel/README.md

-# TurboFusion
+# Azazel

-Supercharging GPT-3.5 Turbo with multimodal capabilities
+Supercharging Legacy Models with multimodal capabilities

-TurboFusion is your AI toolkit of choice that elevates GPT-3.5 Turbo to the next level.
+Azazel is your AI toolkit of choice that elevates GPT-3.5 Turbo to the next level.
 By integrating RAG (Retrieval-Augmented Generation), image processing (GPT-4o-mini vision), code execution, and web search, this project turns GPT-3.5 Turbo into a lean, mean, multimodal machine.
-From analyzing images, debugging code, to conversing with documents, TurboFusion makes GPT-3.5 Turbo more intelligent, quicker, and more flexible—without the heavyweight price tag.
+From analyzing images, debugging code, to conversing with documents, Azazel makes legacy models more intelligent, quicker, and more flexible—without the heavyweight price tag.
 Ideal for devs who need to push the boundaries of what can be achieved with smaller models!

-## Why TurboFusion?
+## Why Azazel?

 Advanced Image Analysis: Leverage GPT-4o-mini vision capabilities to analyze and interpret images, extracting meaningful insights and answering complex visual queries.